Pravargav/Amadeus/SAC/sentences/imp.md

 -> Are you the only person who came to the office?

 -> Were you the only person who came to the office?” (use this if you’re talking about earlier today)

+-> I dropped my phone from the building.